“well written, witty, factual, detailed and practical”

 and as mentioned in hundreds of articles, blogs, news programs and, how can we forget…apparently this site was once a question on the game show Hollywood Squares

 The Budget Traveller's Guide to Sleeping in Airports and the Cheap Like Me Travel Society are the demented concoctions of a young Canadian woman, who had too much time on her hands back in 1996.

 Since the time the site began, travel has changed.
 Sleeping in airports is no longer just for the young budget traveller looking to save a few bucks.
-People of all ages and incomes can now be seen stretched out on airport floors all around the world.
-Whether they are there because of a long transit, flight delay or voluntarily to save money, the Guide to Sleeping in Airports proven to be a useful (and often humourous) resource for hundreds of thousands of travellers.
+People of all ages and incomes can now be seen stretched out on airport seats and floors all around the world.
+Whether they are there because of a long layover, flight delay or voluntarily to save money, the Guide to Sleeping in Airports has proven to be a useful (and often humourous) resource for hundreds of thousands of travellers.